BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 creating deployments, scaling and inspecting objects.
 </summary>

-in kubernetes, we have more layets of abstractions: pod inside a replicaSet inside a Deployment.
+in kubernetes, we have more layers of abstractions: pod inside a replicaSet inside a Deployment.

 kubectl is still evolving, there are many ways to do the same thing, and stuff is changing all the time. the instructions in the video are pre 2021 era.